 Nouchine Hadjikhani

-For the past thirteen years, I have successively used anatomy, histology, Positron Emission Tomography (PET), functional Magnetic Resonance Imaging (fMRI), Diffusion Tensor Imaging (DTI), electroencephalography (EEG), magnetoencephalography (MEG) as well as behavioral methods to study the normal and the diseased brain.
+Since 1993, I have employed neuroanatomy, histology, Positron Emission Tomography (PET), functional Magnetic Resonance Imaging (fMRI), Diffusion Tensor Imaging (DTI), electroencephalography (EEG), magnetoencephalography (MEG) as well as behavioral methods, including eye-tracking, to study the normal and the diseased brain.

-Since I came to the MGH/HMS/MIT-Athinoula A.Martinos Center for Biomedical Imaging, I have been using different method of brain imaging (fMRI, EEG, MEG) to better characterize the different functional components of our visual system.
-Using fMRI, we discovered and characterized the area of the brain responsible for color vision.
-With this knowledge of the basis of the functional organization of the brain, the next issue I have been concentrating on is the interaction between these different areas, both in normal subjects and in people with medical conditions such as migraine, focal brain damage and developmental disorders such as autism.
-I now share my time between the Martinos Center in Boston and the Brain and Mind Institute at EPFL, Lausanne, Switzerland.
+In my research at the MGH-Martinos Center, I have been using different methods of brain imaging (fMRI, EEG, MEG) to better characterize the different functional components of our visual system.
+Using fMRI, I discovered and characterized the area of the brain that is responsible for color vision.
+Using this extensive base of knowledge of the functional organization of the brain, I extended the scope of my research beyond the visual system, in the broader context of neurological diseases such as brain damage following focal lesions, migraine, and developmental disorders such as autism.

 Migraine is a very common yet poorly understood phenomenon.
-In about 20% of patients, the headache is preceded by a visual phenomenon called the aura.
-For the first time, our group was able to show that the aura of migraine was a phenomenon similar to cortical spreading depression, invalidating the old vascular theory of migraine and opening new perspectives in the treatment of this common and debilitating disorder.
-Presently, our group is working on extending our understanding of the pathophysiology of migraine, and examining the long-term consequences of this disease on the brain.
+In about a third of patients, the headache is preceded by a visual phenomenon called the aura.
+For the first time, our group was able to show that the aura of migraine was a phenomenon similar cortical spreading depression, invalidating the old vascular theory of migraine and opening new perspectives in the treatment of this common and debilitating disorder.
+This work has been cited more than 1000 times and referenced in a review article in Nature Neuroscience as being “the most thorough investigation of changes in neuronal activity during migraine aura”.
+Presently, our group is working on extending our understanding of the pathophysiology of migraine, and examining the long-term consequences of this disease on the brain, including in the perception of pain.

-Autism is a neurodevelopmental disease that affects 1:166 children.
-The etiology of this syndrome is still not well understood, and the correlations between autism behavioral deficits and their biological substrate is only starting to emerge.
-Based on our previous studies of the organization of the visual system, we were able to demonstrate that "low level" visual processing is normal in individuals with autism, ruling out a bottom-up deficit.
-Moreover, our group was the first to provide data disproving a popular theory stating that individuals with autism are lacking the brain area devoted to face identification, opening new hypotheses on the etiology of some of the behavioral aspects of autism potential new therapeutic strategies.
-We are actively pursuing projects of multimodal imaging of neurodevelopmental disorders.
+Autism is a neurodevelopmental disease that affects one in 64 children.
+The etiology of this syndrome is still not well understood, and the links between behavioral deficits in autism and their biological substrate are just starting to emerge.
+Based on my extensive knowledge of the organization of the visual system, our group was able to demonstrate that "low level" visual processing is normal in individuals with autism, ruling out a bottom-up deficit.
+Moreover, we were the first to provide data disproving a popular theory stating that individuals with autism are lacking the brain area devoted to face identification (the “fusiform face area”, or FFA), opening new hypotheses on the etiology of some of the behavioral aspects of autism potential new therapeutic strategies.
+Our anatomical and functional studies have demonstrated the presence of abnormalities in the so-called “mirror neuron” areas (which enable us to mimic and mentally simulate the emotions, behavior and movement of others) of young adults with high-functioning autism .These findings suggest a possible deficit that could be addressed with behavioral training.
+In fact, recent results indicate that imitation training, an activity that will activate the mirroring mechanisms, does significantly improve autistic behavior.
+On the other hand, we have shown that mirror mechanisms are intact for the perception of pain in ASD, showing that social functions are specifically affected.
+Our current work is dedicated to understand the neural bases of the deficits of social instinct in ASD, and to develop neural biomarkers that will help to objectify the effect of therapeutic approaches, both behavioral and pharmacological.
+We are also interested in the neural bases of gaze behavior in ASD.

 Emotion perception has been studied using functional imaging for several years, but to date has been concentrated primarily on processes associated with viewing facial expressions.
 However, from an evolutionary perspective, investigations of expressive body movements may be just as important for understanding the neurobiology of emotional behavior.
 We published the first functional study on the perception of body expression of emotion in normal subjects, and we are using this new and fascinating model of emotion perception to examine neurodevelopmental disorders and intend to explore this aspect of emotional cognition in autism.